Baghsar Fort: History

 Very little knowledge is available about the true history of the fort.
-It is widely believed that fort was built by Mughals but Godfrey Vigne, an English traveller who extensively traveled through Kashmir tells it was built by Dhian Singh, brother of Maharaja Ghulab Singh Dogra.
-He mentioned it as Amur Gurh castle in his book.
+In the 15th century, Bhimber was under control of a local chieftain Jasrat, who is known to have constructed a series of forts in the region.
+Bhaghsar fort may have been first constructed during his reign.
+Later it came under control of the Chibh Kings of Chibhal, who may have re-constructed it with the help of Mughal architects and builders.
+Godfrey Vigne, an English traveller who extensively travelled through Kashmir, mentioned it as Bagh Sar castle in his book.

 Layout

 Outer perimeter consists of boundary wall and thirty eight small rooms while inner side of the fort consists of darbar hall, a water pond and forty three rooms.
 There are three entrances to the fort.
 Northern main entrance, south eastern entrance and the entrance to inner perimeter.
 Observation point is prominent on the south eastern corner.
 There is a firing bay on western wall.
 Fort is surrounded by embrasures in the walls to allow archers to fire and remain under cover.
+There is a big room along the southern wall.
+Here the ruler of the time was used to meet his courtiers and delegates.

 Tomb of Jahangir

 Mughal emperor Jahangir on his way to Lahore from Kashmir died somewhere in between Chingus Sarai, Rajouri and Sarai Saadabad, Bhimber.
 To preserve his body his entrails were removed and buried in Baghsar fort.
 Then body was sent to Lahore where it was buried in mausoleum built along the banks of Ravi.